davef2171/GettingCleaningDataCourseAssignment/README.txt

 2. Unzip the Data set

-3. Instal the R Script  run_analysis.R in top directory, usually "UCI HAR Dataset"
+3. Install the R Script  run_analysis.R in top directory, usually "UCI HAR Dataset"

 4. The R Script will request the libraries "data.table" and "dplyr" to be available